 Today, WithersRavenel’s landscape architects also believe in the healing properties of public spaces, and in the legacy of Olmsted.
 Here’s what some of our designers have to say about the father of landscape architecture.

 Additionally, the American Society of Landscape Architects is celebrating Olmsted and his legacy in April.
 The website Olmsted200.org champions his overriding belief that parks are for everyone and that their presence in urban environments is particularly vital.
 Visit the site to celebrate his living legacy.
-If you would like to learn more about his work in North Carolina, click here for information on Olmsted’s work on the Biltmore Estate in Asheville.
+If you would like to learn more about his work in North Carolina, view more information on Olmsted’s work on the Biltmore Estate in Asheville.